mui/material-ui/docs/pages/blog/2023-mui-values.md

 Since we work asynchronously at MUI, we like to leave a good window of time for peers to properly review, digest, and offer thoughtful feedback.

-Since we place such a high value on quality and accuracy, we didn’t want to rush this process and extended our deadline for delivery.
+Since we place such a high value on quality and accuracy, we didn't want to rush this process and extended our deadline for delivery.

 As we approached the finish line, I collaborated closely with our Co-Founder, Olivier. 🙋

 Our goal was to ensure that the final values not only reflected our team and company's culture but, most importantly, that they could be effectively integrated into our company's operations and performance expectations.

-And we believe we’ve achieved just that!
+And we believe we've achieved just that!
 Here they come... 🥁

 ## What are MUI's core values today?

 Our core four are:

 **P** — Put community first.
-“We never lose sight of who we’re serving and why.” 💙
+"We never lose sight of who we're serving and why." 💙

 **A** — Avoid bureaucracy.
-“We’re so not corporate — and we like it that way.” 🚫
+"We're so not corporate — and we like it that way." 🚫

 **C** — Chase better.
-“We’re driven by an unending desire to improve.” 🌱
+"We're driven by an unending desire to improve." 🌱

 **T** — Trust & deliver together.
-“We cultivate unity as the core of achievement.” 🚀
+"We cultivate unity as the core of achievement." 🚀

 To delve deeper into the meaning of each value and what it looks like in practice, you can also check out our handbook: <a href="https://www.notion.so/mui-org/Values-behaviors-d3a1e1c60e2a4c0782f770cceada54bd?pvs=4">Values & Behaviors.</a>